Vibe Coding 101: Natural Language Programming Guide

 Key Takeaways

 In February 2025, Andrej Karpathy, Tesla's former Director of AI and OpenAI founding member, introduced the world to "vibe coding" in a social media post on X that would fundamentally reshape how we think about software development.
+The term gained such prominence that Collins Dictionary named "vibe coding" their Word of the Year for 2025, signaling mainstream recognition of AI-assisted development as a transformative force.
 Rather than laboriously writing line after line of syntax, developers now describe their intentions in natural language, and AI models translate those vibes into production-ready code.
-This isn't science fiction or a distant future vision.
-It's happening now, and it's transforming the $4.7 billion AI coding tools market into a projected $12.3 billion industry by 2027.

 What is Vibe Coding?
 The Karpathy Definition